 Install outside lights and keep them on at night.
 Consider having outside lights controlled with motion detectors.
 These devices will automatically turn the lights on when someone walks in the motion range of the detector.

 Prune back shrubbery so it doesn’t hide doors or windows.
 Cut back any tree limbs that could be used by an intruder to gain access into your home.

 Don't let your mail pile up!
 Call the post office to stop delivery or have a neighbor pick it up.

-- Consider an alarm.
+- Consider an security alarm system.
 Alarms can be a good investment, especially if you have many valuables in your home or live in an isolated area or one with a history of break-ins.

 Join a Neighborhood Watch group.
 If one doesn’t exist, you can start one with the help from local law enforcement.